-Getting rid of old, broken bulbs is not always as simple as it may seem.
-Some bulbs that use potentially harmful chemicals can’t just be thrown in the household waste, while certain other types can easily be recycled.
+Getting rid of old, broken light bulbs is not always as simple as it may seem.
+Some light bulbs that use potentially harmful chemicals can’t just be thrown in the household waste, while certain other types can easily be recycled.

-Below are a few points to bear in mind to help ensure your safety for light bulb disposal as well as handling, installing, use of bulbs.
+Below are a few points to bear in mind to help ensure your safety for light bulb disposal as well as handling, installing, use of light bulbs.

 Handle all light bulbs with care

-This applies whether the bulb is broken or intact.
+This applies whether the light bulb is broken or intact.
 Always handle lamps with care and store them appropriately to minimise the likelihood of glass breakage.
 If you do break a lamp, please remember that some lamps contain harmful substances and should be handled accordingly.
 Incandescent lamps pose little or no threat except that of the broken glass and can be dealt with as regular waste.

 Fluorescent tubes and most discharge lamps (eg. SON, metal halide etc.) contain potentially harmful chemicals that should be handled with care and disposed of in accordance with your local waste authority rules and health and safety policies.